Lina674/Lina674/README.md

 ## 🌱 A Little More About Me

 - 📚 I love reading historical books.
-- 🏆 I recently started rockclimbing (top rope) and bouldering.
+- 🏆 I recently started bouldering.
 - 🎮 I enjoy playing video games in my free time!

 ## ✨ Thank You!